 There are two types of high mountain Colorado lakes: those above the tree line and those below it.
 Some lakes are at such an elevation that they are above the level where trees can grow.
-These lakes usually sit at the bottom of a talus slope and offer very little cover for fish.
+High Colorado lakes, These lakes usually sit at the bottom of a talus slope and offer very little cover for fish.
 Since these lakes are nutrient-poor compared to their lower neighbors, food is scarce and they tend to have fewer trout fishing Colorado lakes.
 Fishing in Colorado lakes doesn’t necessarily mean the fishing isn’t good, though.
 As long as you don’t spook the fish (which can be quite easy), you can take advantage of the scarce food situation.
 Hungry fish are eager fish.
 Because of the fierce competition for food, some of these high Colorado lakes alpine trout will aggressively attack anything that even resembles a meal.

 Food Sources for High Colorado Lakes